mozilla/burnham/README.md

 # burnham

-The burnham project is a new end-to-end test suite that aims to automatically verify that Glean-based products correctly measure, collect, and submit non-personal information to the GCP-based Data Platform and that the received telemetry data is then correctly processed, stored to the respective tables and made available in BigQuery. 👩‍🚀📈🤖
+The burnham project is an end-to-end test suite that aims to automatically verify that Glean-based products correctly measure, collect, and submit non-personal information to the GCP-based Data Platform and that the received telemetry data is then correctly processed, stored to the respective tables and made available in BigQuery. 👩‍🚀📈🤖

 ## Overview

 ### Glean SDK

 For Mozilla, getting reliable data from our products is critical to inform our decision making.
-Glean is our new product analytics & telemetry solution that provides a consistent experience and behavior across all of our products.
+Glean is a product analytics & telemetry solution that provides a consistent experience and behavior across all of our products.

 Find out more in our [Data Documentation][data_documentation]. 📝

 ### burnham

-We have developed a new command-line application based on the [Glean SDK Python bindings][glean_sdk] for producing test data for this end-to-end test suite.
+We have developed a command-line application based on the [Glean SDK Python bindings][glean_sdk] for producing test data for this end-to-end test suite.
 The burnham application submits Glean pings to the Data Platform which validates and stores these pings in BigQuery tables.
 The burnham application was built to be used in test automation by Mozilla engineers and is **not** meant to be used by users.